yashpatel9950/full-login-and-working-Website/README.md

-# full-login-and-working-Website for blood Donation
+# Full-login-and-working-Website for blood Donation
-# developed for Chandigarh University
+# Developed for Chandigarh University
 # A website developed using MEAN

+A website developed for organising a blood donation camp in Chandigarh University.

 # how to use:
   before starting this you must have node.js installed on your Computuer.